Young International Scientists at KIT

 - Workshop "Cross-cultural communication"

-- International welcome lunch for doctoral researchers
+- International welcome event for doctoral researchers

 - Workshop "Fellows Compass – A course through the German Academic System"